ztz1989/software-switches/ovs-dpdk/README.md

 # Clear the flow table and terminate all OVS threads
   * ./terminate_ovs-dpdk.sh

- This step is necessary before running experiments for other software switches, just in case of race conditions on physical/virtual interfaces.
+ This script terminates both ovs daemon and ovsdb threads.
+This step is necessary before running any experiment for other software switches, just in case of race conditions on physical/virtual interfaces.